 If you are protected by a private health policy or company medical insurance, or have a health cash plan, then you could be covered for regular eye tests.
 These will assist in the early diagnosis of glaucoma and enable you to take appropriate action to minimise further loss of vision.

 Many private medical insurance plans may also provide cover for in and out-patient treatments such as trabeculoplasties and trabeculectomies.
 However, different policies will have different limits and restrictions so you should carefully compare private health insurance policies before taking out cover.

 If you have already been diagnosed with glaucoma then your policy will not usually cover you for treatment.
 This is because private health insurance is not designed to cover pre-existing medical conditions.

 Call us on 0800 018 3633 for free and impartial advice on comparing private health insurance and cover for optical diagnosis and treatments.

-The Royal National Institute for the Blind’s (RNIB) easy-to-read Understanding Glaucoma guide is available to downloads for free.
-To download as a PDF click here or as a Word document click here.
-A Welsh language PDF is also available here.
+The Royal National Institute for the Blind’s (RNIB) easy-to-read Understanding Glaucoma guide is available to download for free.